milindkulgod/academic-site/content/project/Image.md

 * Altering of the code that was used to test one image into taking in large number of images and storing the created captions in a .csv file.

 * Being a photographer, I used some of my personal images in order to generate captions.

+* Had to compress the images as DSLR resolutions were big, thus making the images into an optimum size for the attention network.

 * Uploaded images onto a GitHub repository, thus making extraction of the image url easier.